p2-inc/phasetwo-docs/docs/getting-started/email.md

 The templates are made in both text and HTML, as emails are assembled as multi-part messages that can display either type depending on the User's email client and accessibility settings.
 You must edit content for both types if you are making changes.

+We have created an example [Email Template](https://github.com/p2-inc/keycloak-themes/tree/main/examples/email) which we encourage use of.

 #### Templating syntax

 The syntax of the templates roughly follows that of [mustache.js](https://mustache.github.io/) which allows the replacement of values using tags enclosed by double braces, like this `{{name}}`.
 Each email template type exposes a set of named values and objects that can be used in your templates.
 At minimum, they are: